YangZhangHaveFun/yzzhan/content/post/clusterComputing.md

 - Sharding is done at the replica set level(One node contains one shard).
 - Write requests is based on primary node in a replica set, Read requests depends on configuration, be answered by every node.
 - Updates flow only from primary to secondary.
+- Read request **by default** bases on primary node, it can be changed by modifying the configuration.

 #### MongoDB vs CouchDB Clusters
 - MongoDB cluster is considerably more complex.